 Use checkboxes and radio buttons correctly.
 If you have a closed question that requires only one selection from the options offered, remember that a radio button control only allows one option to be selected so you do not need to add an instruction such as “Select one answer only”.

-Fulfill the PAT requirements
+5. Fulfilling the PAT requirements

 Invite your Educator to complete the Google Form by clicking the “Send” button and entering their e-mail address.
 Also, add your Educator to the Google Form as a collaborator.
 That way they have access to the Form for the purpose of assisting you and of course marking the finished work